Nivakaran-S/Model-X/README.md

 **Real-Time Situational Awareness for Sri Lanka**

-A multi-agent AI system that aggregates intelligence from 47+ data sources to provide risk analysis and opportunity detection for businesses operating in Sri Lanka.
+A multi-agent AI system that aggregates intelligence from **50+ data sources** to provide risk analysis and opportunity detection for businesses operating in Sri Lanka.

 ## 🌐 Live Demo